-The whole school assessment procedures are carried out for all students including those with SEND and targets are set and reviewed regularly.
+Whole school assessment procedures are carried out for all students, including those with SEND with targets set and reviewed regularly.

 - The SEND team track and monitor the impact of the support on students' progress to enable them to reflect on the effectiveness of the support given and adjust accordingly.
-Progress towards these targets is reviewed regularly, at least termly, and relevant information communicated to parents in line with the requirements of the SEND Code of Practice. - Parents are views are collected at parents evenings, transition evenings and via pre-arranged meetings and telephone conversations.
-These views are used to review provision and progress. - Teaching and Pastoral teams also report on the progress made by students at well-being, pastoral and curriculum meetings. - A SEND update is submitted to Governors every term.
+Progress towards these targets is reviewed regularly and relevant information communicated to parents in line with the requirements of the SEND Code of Practice. - Parents are invited to attend a SEND surgery once a term and are sent questionnaires to feedback on the provisions and support given to their child/children.
+This information is collated to identify gaps in provision.

+- Heads of Department and Pastoral teams also report on the progress made by students at well-being, pastoral and curriculum meetings. - A SEND update is submitted to Governors every term.

-Students' non-academic progress is also tracked by those delivering intervention and every effort is made to give students a wholesome experience, where both academic and functional skills are developed.
+Students' non-academic progress is tracked by those delivering intervention and every effort is made to give students a enriching experience of the world, where both academic and functional skills are developed.
 Some of these interventions include:

-- Experiential days out to develop or enhance social skills - Links with external organisations such as Safer Travel Birmingham, police liaison to engage students in their local community.
+- Experiential days out to develop or enhance social skills - Links with external organisations such as Safer Travel Birmingham, external ASD and ADHD social groups, Cadets, parental support and mentor groups and police liaison to engage students in their local community.